 Photo Credit: chong khai for Wikimedia Commons

-Kuala Lumpur is home to two major airports that operate in Sepang, located about 35km from the city center.
+Kuala Lumpur is home to two major airports which operate in Sepang, located about 35km from the city centre.
 KLIA is Malaysia’s primary international airport while KLIA2 serves mainly budget airlines from across the region.
 Refer to the list below for major airlines operating at KLIA and KLIA2:

 Air France, All Nippon Airways, American Airlines,